ElliotNB/nimbly/README.md

 # Parameters

-The Nimbly constructor accepts four parameters, they are:
+The Nimbly constructor accepts four parameters:

-1. **`className`** - String, required, the name of the child component class (e.g., HelloWorld) that instantiated the base class.
-This is useful for debugging when the error occurs inside the base class.
-Logging the className will tell you which class instantiated the base class and generated the error.
+1. **`className`** - String, required, the name of the component class (e.g., HelloWorld) that extends Nimbly.
+The class name is used for producing helpful debug messages when errors occur within Nimbly.

 2. **`defaults`** - Object, required, a variety of default options and preferences.
 See below for a definition of each configurable setting.

-3. **`data`** - Object, required, this is a plain JavaScript object that contains all the data required by the component to render itself.
-For IE11 (ES5) compatibility, all properties must be defined at the time of initialization even if they are assigned null values (see IE11 notes below for details).
-Even when IE11 is not a requirement, defining all properties at the time of initialization is recommended -- it provides other developers a blueprint of what data your component will use and/or track.
+3. **`data`** - Object, optional, a plain object that sets the initial state values (overwrites the default state defined in `defaults`).

-4. **`options`** - Object, optional, overrides the defaults by merging on top of it.
+4. **`options`** - Object, optional, overrides the `defaults` by merging over the top of it.

 # Properties